trotter/vagrant-cloudfoundry/README.md

 Connecting To Your CloudFoundry Instance
 ----------------------------------------

-To access your CloudFoundry Instance, you need to register your vmc target your vmc client at `api.vcap.me:8080`.
+To access your CloudFoundry instance, you need to register your vmc target your vmc client at `api.vcap.me:8080`.
 This will work because VMware has purchased the `vcap.me` domain and pointed it at `127.0.0.1`.
 The port of `8080` on the end is the port that we have forwarded from our VM.

     vmc target api.vcap.me:8080

     vmc register   # Provide a username and password vmc apps       # You will have no apps vmc runtimes   # You'll see a list of available runtimes